top of page

 A mail contact contains information about a person who's outside of your Exchange Online organization.
 A mail contact has an external email address, but the mail contact is visible in your organization's shared address book (also known as the global address list or GAL) and other address lists.

-Mail Contacts are nothing, but mail enabled directory service objects which contains the information about the user which exist outside/external of the exchange organization.
+Mail Contacts are nothing but directory service objects that contain information about the user that exists outside/external of the exchange organization.

-A mail-enabled user is an Active Directory account which represents a user outside of the Exchange organization.
-Each mail user has an external email address and the emails sent to the mail user is routed to this external email address.
+A mail-enabled user is an Active Directory account representing a user outside the Exchange organization.
+Each mail user has an external email address, and the emails sent to the mail user are routed to this external email address.

 NOTE: A mail user is similar to a mail contact; however, a mail user has Active Directory logon credentials and can access resources within the exchange organization, but a mail contact cannot.